Solar batteries are now eligible

 Written statement and documentation

-The installer and designer must provide a written compliance statement confirming:
+The installer and designer must provide a written compliance statement confirming they have:

-• they have a copy of the design and the system installed met or modified the design to meet the accreditation requirements
+- a copy of the design, and the system installed met or modified the design to meet the accreditation requirements

-• a licensed electrician completed the work and provided their accreditation details
+- had a licensed electrician complete the work and provide their accreditation details

 We encourage you to refer to the Renewable Energy (Electricity) Amendment (Cheaper Home Batteries Program) Regulations 2025 – Federal Register of Legislation to ensure the written compliance statements meet all of the requirements.